Blockchain Boom in the Virtual Games Divisions, Trending Now More than Ever

 In fact, the stage is perfectly set for cryptocurrencies of lower values to hit the home run.
 These coins can be integrated with games that offer in-game purchases, to let customers use digital coins to spend on purchases.
 This would be even more successful if a common digital token could be used across various games.

 Possibilities are endless, which make blockchain more of a necessity for the industry.
 The global video game industry was valued at almost $135 billion in 2018, growing at a healthy rate of 10.9%.

 What’s more interesting is that revenues from smartphones and tablet gaming together accounted for 47%, is worth over $63.2 billion.
-These figures indicate that blockchain and cryptocurrencies have a great opportunity to capitalise on mobile gaming, through integrating cryptocurrencies, and underlying blockchain platform in the games.
+These figures indicate that blockchain and cryptocurrencies have a great opportunity to capitalise on mobile gaming, through integrating cryptocurrencies, and underlying blockchain platforms in the games.

-For the gaming industry, blockchain will prevent hackers from using cheat codes, make payments more secure, and help companies prevent crack versions from surfacing, which is nothing but piracy.
-However, all of this can be possible through systemized integration and needs efforts from both the sectors.
+For the gaming industry, blockchain will prevent hackers from using cheat codes, make payments more secure, and help companies prevent crack versions from the surfacing, which is nothing but piracy.
+However, all of this can be possible through systemized integration and needs efforts from both sectors.